rehamjuma/CryptoTransactionReconciliationService/README.md

 ### How to run the code
 1- run 'php yii serve' inside the project folder <br>
-2- go to http://localhost:8080/crypro-reconciliation to get the result for the uploaded file
+2- go to http://localhost:8080/crypro-reconciliation to get the result for the uploaded file 3- you can find the logic insside the following path:  controllers/CryproReconciliationController.php